-While the spirit is “wildly flavorful” on its own, Zachary says the coconut oil used for a process called fat washing “helps soften all the ingredients and makes an unlikely but perfect flavor buddy.”
+While the spirit is “wildly flavorful” on its own, Jordan says the coconut oil used for a process called fat washing “helps soften all the ingredients and makes an unlikely but perfect flavor buddy.”

 2 ounces Coconut-Washed Braulio